ebuyakin/maichat/docs/dev-notes.md

 'setting limits' - explain what they are and that it's user's responsibility 'errors'

-token estimator - does it work differently for different providers?
+default font size. - what is the standard. token estimator - does it work differently for different providers?
 OpenAI vs Claude?